Jombaba/DataCleansing/README.md

 The dataset comprises continuous and nominal attributes of small and large values.
 For reasons of privacy, the dataset was published with column labels A1 – A16 replacing the actual descriptive labels.

-# Dataset
+## Dataset
-The dataset is found at: - https://archive.ics.uci.edu/ml/datasets/credit+approval Number of instances (observations) = 690 Number of attributes =15 (columns A1-A15) There is one class attribute (column A16) 307 (44.5%) of the classifier is “+” and 383 (55.5%) is “-“
+The dataset is found at: - https://archive.ics.uci.edu/ml/datasets/credit+approval

+Number of instances (observations) = 690
+Number of attributes =15 (columns A1-A15)

+There is one class attribute (column A16) 307 (44.5%) of the classifier is “+” and 383 (55.5%) is “-“
-Attribute Label Value Type

-A1 Nominal

-A2 continuous

-A3 continuous

-A4 Nominal

-A5 Nominal

-A6 Nominal

-A7 Nominal
+The groupings of attribute labels by value types are as below -

+  *Nominal*:              A1, A4, A5, A6, A7, A9, A10, A12, A13

-A8 continuous
+  *Continuous*:           A2, A3, A8

-A9 Nominal

-A10 Nominal

-A11 Continuous (Integer)

-A12 Nominal

-A13 Nominal

-A14 Continuous (Integer)

-A15 Continuous (Integer)
+  *Continuous (Integer)*: A11, A14, A15

-A16 Class attribute
+  *Class Attribute*:      A16